 Dissatisfiers, which adversely impacted workplace motivation, were largely a function of lower order needs (i.e., working conditions, pay, security, supervision, interpersonal relations).
 Satisfiers, which positively impacted workplace motivation, were largely a function of higher order needs (i.e., challenging work, recognition for accomplishment, increased responsibility, growth and development).

-Fast-forward approximately 70 years to the findings of the Josh Bersin Company in their comprehensive 2022 HR Report on The Employee Experience (and while doing so, keep in mind how drastically different the contemporary workplace is in every conceivable way from whatever was going on in the 1950s and 60s).
+Fast-forward approximately 70 years to the findings of the Josh Bersin Company in their comprehensive 2022 HR Report on The Employee Experience.
 According to Bersin, and in the context of Maslow and Herzberg, here are the organizational qualities that motivate the modern worker:

 - Meaningful Work: (Higher Order Need; Motivator) Employees spend a significant amount of their lives at work.
 As such, they are motivated by the prospect of having their efforts contribute to the achievement of a noble purpose